- Trinity College & Wellspring

 To earn the LiMS you need a total of 145 credits earned from units in topics or in transfers from the DipPTh.
 Students can apply for recognition of prior learning.
 All students are expected to enter into a spiritual formation programme.

 Ministry discernment is integral to understanding the calling to diaconal and presbyteral ministries with the Church.
+See how the placement process works here.
 The programme is run alongside the Mission Resourcing candidating process.
 To initiate the candidating process you will need to be enrolled in the Minstry Discernment programme.
 Prospective candidates may also want to download the Fact Sheet on Ministry Discernment for Parishes and Superintendents noted below.

 Certificates, Intensives and Workshops